freekode/freekode.github.io/_posts/2015-03-11-guacamole-configuration.md

 It's support md5 hashing, but if you want you can disable it, just remove "encoding" attribute and place plain password to "password" attribute.
 You can create many connections for users.

 I hope it helps someone, but actually it is very easy configuration.
 More you can find in <a href="http://guac-dev.org/doc/gug/">official documentation</a>.

+<b>UPD:</b> Forget about VNC server.
+I am using x11vnc server.
+Which show real display (display :0).
+You can write a config ~/.x11vncrc:
+{% highlight sh %}
+forever         # if there is no this option, x11vnc will be stopped after first disconnect display :0      # show real display passwd password # password nap             # low load wait 50         # time between screen pools noxrecord       # cann't record the display solid 00aa00    # instead of wallpaper will be solid color (of course if you connect with -solid param in viewer) fs 1.0          # something for low loading and slow connection
+{% endhighlight %}
+Or start server with all these parameters:
+{% highlight sh %}
+$ x11vnc -forever -display :0 -passwd password -nap -wait 50 -noxrecord -solid 00aa00 -fs 1.0
+{% endhighlight %}
+Result will be the same.